2024년 6월 고2 모의고사 변형 (18-30번)

 ____ second chip is also pretty good.

-But ____ the fourth, fifth, or tenth chip in a row, the goodness is no longer as pleasurable.
+But by the fourth, fifth, or tenth chip in a row, the ____ is no longer as pleasurable.

 We adapt.
-Interspersing positive experiences with less positive ones, however, ____ decelerate adaptation.
+Interspersing positive experiences with less ____ ones, however, can decelerate adaptation.

-Eating a Brussels sprout between chocolate chips or viewing ____ between parts of TV shows disrupts the process.
+Eating ____ Brussels sprout between chocolate chips or viewing commercials between parts of TV shows disrupts the process.

 The less positive moment makes the ____ positive one new again and thus more enjoyable.